Exawind/exawind-manager/docs/index.rst

     -   kcwseep          ^zlib@1.3.1+optimize+pic+shared build_system=makefile arch=darwin-ventura-m1 %apple-clang@15.0.0
     -   uf5swtz      ^gmake@4.4.1~guile build_system=generic arch=darwin-ventura-m1 %apple-clang@15.0.0

-Notice that the spec we are using merely has ``cmake`` as a dependency, which we see in the directed acyclic graph (DAG) Spack emits.
-To install this Spack environment, we can use the ``spack install`` command, but this command does not enact maximum build parallelism.
+Notice that the spec we are using merely has ``cmake`` as a dependency, which we see in the DAG Spack emits.
+To install this Spack environment, we can use the ``spack install`` command. *However*, this command does not enact maximum build parallelism.
 The ``spack install`` command will build each package one after another, and with each package it will essentially perform a ``make -j`` command using the maximum CPU cores on the machine within each package.
-However, the DAG contains parallel opportunity within itself in that ``cmake`` and ``gmake`` do not depend on one another so they can be built concurrently.
+Luckily, the DAG contains more parallel opportunity within itself.
+For example, ``cmake`` and ``gmake`` do not depend on one another so they can be built concurrently.
 Within the DAG there are typically numerous opportunities for this further parallelism.

 Spack deals with DAG parallelism using filesystem locks.
 So that allows us to run muliple spack instances.
 For example we could ``spack install & spack install & wait``, which runs two ``spack install`` commands concurrently.
-Spack is aware enough to have each instance of Spack install separate packages in the DAG that can be built concurrently.
-However, we can build even further on this idea by having Spack using a high level GNUmake makefile to perform this DAG parallelism.
+Spack is very aware of itself to have each instance of Spack build separate packages in the DAG that can be built concurrently.

+We can expand even further on this idea by having Spack generate a high level GNUmake makefile to perform this DAG parallelism.
 To build our project using as much build parallelism as possible, we use what Spack calls "depfiles".
 To use these, we need our environment to be concretized.
-Any updates to ``spack.yaml`` typically require reconcretization, and after concretization, the depfile needs to be regenerated to match the concretization.
+Any updates to ``spack.yaml`` typically require reconcretization, and after concretization, the depfile needs to be regenerated to match the concrete DAG.

 Here is how we do it using our previously concretized ``amr-wind-env`` environment.
 Once we generate the makefile, we can then use ``make`` in parallel to perform the environment build process with maximum parallelism (note there are 8 performance CPU cores on the Apple M1 machine used in creating this tutorial):